wz15011015/BTStudio/README.md

 - If you **have a feature request**, open an issue.
 - If you **want to contribute**, submit a pull request.

-## Installation
+[//]:## Installation
-BTStudio supports multiple methods for installing the library in a project.
+[//]:BTStudio supports multiple methods for installing the library in a project.

 ### Installation with CocoaPods
 [CocoaPods](http://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like BTStudio in your projects.
 You can install it with the following command: